agelin/GoMapReduce/README.md

 $ go build src/examples/word_count/word_count.go
 ```
 This will create the word_count executable in the current directory.
-Create a config file to run this example on your local machine with the following entries:
+Create a config file (config.txt) to run this example on your local machine with the following entries:
 ```
 0 localhost:56781
 1 localhost:56782